vcmi/vcmi/docs/modders/Readme.md

 This includes archives added by expansions (e.g. **H3ab_bmp.lod** uses same rules as **H3Bitmap.lod**)

+- **Warning:** overriding graphical files from other mods is discouraged and may be removed in future versions of vcmi.
+Please use modification of existing objects instead.

 ### Replacing .def animation files

 Heroes III uses custom format for storing animation: def files.
 These files are used to store all in-game animations as well as for some GUI elements like buttons and for icon sets.
 These files can be replaced by another def file but in some cases original format can't be used.
 This includes but not limited to:
 -   Replacing one (or several) icons in set
 -   Replacing animation with fully-colored 32-bit images In VCMI these animation files can also be replaced by json description of their content.
-See [Animation Format](Animation_Format "wikilink") for full description of this format.
+See [Animation Format](Animation_Format.md) for full description of this format.
 Example: replacing single icon

 ``` javascript